herrbischoff/h2o-badbots/README.md

 ## Usage

-The repository is structured as follow:
+The repository is structured as follows:

 ```
 ├── dist